Galileo-dev/land-rs/docs/chapters/implementation/algorithm.typ

 == Convex Optimisation

+=== Background

+Convex optimisation aims to minimise a convex objective function over a set convex of convex constraints.

+=== Implementation

 For this @fyp I implemented *Successive Convexification for Fuel-Optimal Powered Landing with Aerodynamic Drag and Non-Convex Constraints* @Szmuk2016 which formulates @apdg as a successive convexification problem using @sc to handle the non-convex constraints, using a procedure that: